MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureVNetSite.md

 # Get-AzureVNetSite

 ## SYNOPSIS
-Gets a list object with information about azure_2 virtual networks.
+Gets a list object with information about Azure virtual networks.

 ## SYNTAX